kragorg/dng/2025-03-30 — Dungeons and Gardens.md

 Kragor blurts out, “Have you heard the name Irven Liel?”

-“No,” respods Elro.
+“No,” responds Elro.
 “Should I have?”

 “I don’t know.
 But we found a journal of Hulil’s, and it recorded that she sold an Aeorian artifact— a blue vial— to one Irven Liel.
 We believe this vial is connected to the sickness.”
 Kragor goes on to explain Hulil’s condition, the blue powder seen in the chest, and the vials.